KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies: Methodology

 as implemented, for example, in the Boltzmann code {\sc class}.
 However, this equation no longer holds in modified gravity due to modifications to the Poisson equation \citep{Zhao09}.
-Therefore, we compute the effective, scale-independent $f\sigma_8(z)$ via
+Therefore, we computed the effective, scale-independent $f\sigma_8(z)$ via

 which does not rely on GR-specific assumptions in the computation of $f\sigma_8(z)$.
 We note that the linear growth rate in general is scale-dependent.
 However, as discussed in appendix A of \citet{Noller19}, the growth rate is found to be relatively scale-independent, except on ultra-large scales, for the sub-class of models analysed in this work.
 We verified explicitly that this finding holds for the stable parameter basis adopted in this work.
 Moreover, RSD measurements from galaxy surveys are typically based on GR assumptions and are validated using GR mock catalogues.
-In this work, we follow the approach of \citet{Alam21} and assume the adopted RSD measurements to be model-independent, which is justified given the approximately 10\% precision of the RSD data.
+In this work, we followed the approach of \citet{Alam21} and assumed the adopted RSD measurements to be model-independent, which is justified given the approximately 10\% level of precision for the RSD data.
 We note that this assumption will not hold for Stage-IV surveys, for which the statistical uncertainties become comparable to the modelling bias induced when fitting modified gravity cosmologies with GR-based RSD templates.
 Therefore, self-consistent RSD analyses under the assumed modified gravity model will be required \citep{Bose17}.